 The work is assigned to students to produce original research work for a particular topic.
 The assignment contributes a significant percentage to your final grade of your undergraduate studies.
-It is one of the longest and most detailed pieces of work that students will be required to write during their course.
+It is one of the longest and most detailed works that students must write during their course.

-It is not an easy task, and a significant number of students seek professional help to complete the task for them at a fee.
-The main difference between a dissertation and most of the other types of academic assignments is that a student is allowed to select a topic of their choice.
+It is not an easy task, and a significant number of students seek professional dissertation help to complete the task for them at a fee.
+The main difference between a dissertation and most of the other types of academic assignments is that a student can select a topic of their choice.

 The writers of dissertations need good researching skills to find adequate and relevant information for their work.
-It is advisable for students to choose a topic in their area of specialization as they will not have a hard time when searching for relevant references and literature work.
+Students should choose a topic in their specialization area as they will not have a hard time searching for appropriate references and literature work.

 Tips for Writing a Dissertation